-

 This is a manual solution to import a .pst file in Outlook Express.
 It takes enough time and a lot of hard work or sometimes it becomes very difficult for a non-technical user.
 In such situation a third-party email converter application can help you to convert your .pst file into DBX format.

-Email Converter is the best option for you to choose.
-It supports conversion of different types of emails files into different types of file formats, such as: DBX, PST, MSG and EML files to DBX, EML, PST, RTF, MSG and HTML file format.
+SysInfo PST Recovery Tool is the best option for you to choose.
+It supports conversion of all Outlook data files (PST) into different types of file formats, such as DBX, PST, MSG, MBOX, and EML format.
 You may check its free demo version first before buying its full version.

 Follow the steps shown below:

 Close the software and go to the location where DBX files are saved.
-Check you files.
-Due to a limitation in Demo version, you can only save first five emails of the selected PST file(s) into DBX format.
+Check your files.
+Due to a limitation in the Demo version, you can only preview PST emails and not save them in DBX format.
 To avoid this limitation, you need to buy the full software.

 About The Author: